-Sixty-five years ago today, a new burger joint celebrated its grand opening on what is now Northeast 45th Street in Wallingford and changed the Seattle food landscape forever.
+Sixty-six years ago today, a new burger joint celebrated its grand opening on what is now Northeast 45th Street in Wallingford and changed the Seattle food landscape forever.

 Dick’s Drive-In advertised itself as “Seattle’s most unique and fascinating self-service drive-in,” offering burgers, malts and fries at “unbelievable prices.”

 Not much has changed.
 Well, except those prices.

 Accounting for inflation, their burger cost more then than now.
 The 19-cent burger would be $1.77 in today’s dollars.
 In 2019, it cost between $1.50 and $1.70, depending on which Dick’s location you’re at.

 Their 21-cent malt would be $1.96 in today’s dollars.
 A milkshake now costs $2.75 to $2.95, again depending on location.

 - Why hot new Ballard restaurant Bunsoy is closing after just six months

 - This Seattle running coach attempted to conquer all 5 WA volcanoes on foot in 5 days

 - Restaurant review: Tomo will shatter your notions of how ingredients should taste